Blue Tea Games: Dark Parables series

 Dark Parables is a franchise of several games involving fairy tales.
-Only the first 7 games in the series are created by Blue Tea Games.
+Only the first seven games in the series are created by Blue Tea Games.
 The franchise was then further developed by Eipix Entertainment.
-During the production of Return of the Salt Princess that Blue Tea Games returned to the series.
+During the production of Return of the Salt Princess Blue Tea Games returned to the series.
 Starting with Rise of the Snow Queen, the series included small bonus games that expanded the lore.